 The times are changing as tourists, expat workers, and mixed-race families are rapidly on the rise, but the above examples illustrate s ways that Japanese people, tend to believe what they’re told and don’t have the language and character-judgement skills to tell the difference between a lying street tout and an actual American.

-In the same way, an Asian person may entrust 23-year-old “English conversation teacher” to edit an executive’s “résumé or CV”.
+In the same way, an Asian person may entrust their 23-year-old “English conversation teacher” to edit an executive’s “résumé or CV”.
 These teachers are foreigners.
 That characteristic alone, in the eyes of many Japanese, makes them qualified enough to do pretty much anything foreign.
 Yet most conversational English teachers in Japan had little or no training as teachers, let along résumé or CV consultants.

 A step up is to ask a foreign colleague or older friend for help with a résumé or CV.
 Yet these people as well typically have nothing but their own opinions.
 My Asian clients often tell me they had a fellow businessperson or professor check their résumé or CV.
 Every single time, I find mistakes.
 This is because I make résumés and CVs as part of my job, and I have a CPRW qualification.
 Colleagues, even if they have PhDs, probably don’t have this qualification.
 They focus on other things.